Loading...

 Connection 'Wi-Fi Home' successfully updated.

-Step 4 : Assign a static IP and default gateway to the profile.
+Step 4 : Assign a static IPv4 address and default gateway.

 Command